FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/PaintingMaskTextures.md

 []

 The final tool is Scale Adjustment, which disables the palette completely and only modifies the scale.
-It opens up the blending settings in the Scale window, which allow for fine adjustments on existing vegetation.
-Usually it makes sense to first block in the general shape you want, then take a few passes over it with Scale Adjustment to add more variation and clean up lines.
+It enables the blending settings in the Scale window and allows for fine adjustments on existing vegetation.
+Most of the time it makes sense to first block in the general shape you want with Add Vegetation, then take a few passes over it with Scale Adjustment to add more variation and clean up lines.
+If an area is painted all the way down to zero scale it is erased as if Erase Vegetation was used.

 ## Resolution

-Masks are serialized with the VerdantObject component, so it's important to not set the resolution higher than it needs to be.
+Masks are serialized with the VerdantObject component, so it's important to not set the resolution higher than it needs to be to keep the scene or prefab disk size under control.
 Start low and work upwards, it's always possible to increase it later.
 At very high resolution you might find the editor stuttering when you undo or redo.
-This happens because of the serailization work being performed in the background, and is another good reason not to keep the resolution higher than needed.
+This happens because of the large amount of serailization work being performed in the background.